Dhruv-Parmar/Discord-Bot/README.md

-A Discord bot using Discord.py to help us play Cypher System via chat
+A Discord bot using Discord.py to help us play Cypher System via chat.

+This code is (imo very) badly designed, but I doubt anyone outside our friend group is going to use it so it doesn't really matter.

 Will update readme later.